This is a definite guide to judicial review in Tanzania.

 Judicial review is the way through which the court controls the action of administrative bodies.

-In Judicial review, the court review and scrutinize the validity of the acts, decisions, instruments or any transaction performed by administrative bodies.
+In Judicial review, the court reviews and scrutinize the validity of the acts, decisions, instruments or any transaction performed by administrative bodies.

 De smith1de Smith, Judicial Review of Administrative Action (1968) (2nd Ed.), p.
 23 defines judicial review to mean Judicial scrutiny and determination of the legal validity of instruments, acts, decisions and transactions of administrative organs.